Frequently Asked Questions

 How long is the Wineries of Old Mission Peninsula Trail?

-The Peninsula stretches north 19 miles into Grand Traverse Bay and is only four miles wide at the broadest point.
+The Peninsula stretches north 19 miles to Grand Traverse Bay and is only four miles wide at the broadest point.
 All eight of our wineries are within about five miles of each other.

 How much time should I allot for visiting and traveling to the wineries?